welford-media/tik-tok-for-commerce/README.md

 - Weight Unit - Must be set to Kilograms.
 - Dimension Units - Must be set to Centimeters.
 - Product Types - Must be set to display and use Dimension and Weight fields.
+- Products cannot be set to be unlimited stock.

 ---
 ## Installation